 Visit: the Marine Mammal Interpretation Centre (CIMM) in Tadoussac, the Musée régional de la Côte-Nord in Sept-Îles and the Mingan Archipelago National Park Reserve interpretation centre in Havre-Saint-Pierre

-The Maliseet (Wolastoqiyik), a hunter-gatherer Indigenous people who came to the St. Lawrence Estuary via the St. John River and portages in the Temiscouata area, were present in Bas-Saint-Laurent when the first Europeans arrived.
-Other Indigenous nations—Iroquois, Innu and Mi’gmaq—travelled to the south shore of the St. Lawrence on a seasonal basis.
-In the 19th century, only the Maliseet had settled permanently in Viger Township and at Cacouna.
+The Wolastoqiyik (Maliseet), a hunter-gatherer First Nations people who came to the St. Lawrence Estuary via the St. John River and portages in the Temiscouata area, were present in Bas-Saint-Laurent when the first Europeans arrived.
+Other First Nations—Haudenosaunee (Iroquois), Innu and Mi’gmaq—travelled to the south shore of the St. Lawrence on a seasonal basis.
+In the 19th century, only the Wolastoqiyik had settled permanently in Viger Township and at Cacouna.

 During the French Regime, despite the presence of a few seigneuries, colonization did not progress because the seigneurs were focusing their efforts on the areas around Québec City and Montréal.

 It was only in the 19th century, under the British, that the population in Bas-Saint-Laurent grew significantly.
 Forestry developed due to English demand for wood.
 Sawmills and shipyards were built.
 It took only 40 years, from 1790 to 1830, for the mostly French-speaking population to grow from 1250 to over 10,000.
 Many of these settlers came from other regions in Québec, including from other areas south of the St. Lawrence.

 Road construction connecting outlying areas to the rest of the colony helped settlement from the coastline towards the interior ranges and the Temiscouata and Matapedia valleys.
 The land's farming potential grew in importance and fishing became secondary.